-Alternatives that result in higher ACLs for species or species complexes could slightly reduce administrative burdens because the likelihood of triggering AMs would be reduced.
+Specifying a new ACL would not increase the administrative burden over the status-quo.
+Alternatives that result in higher ACLs for species could slightly reduce administrative burdens because the likelihood of triggering AMs would be reduced.
 Administrative burdens also may result from revising the values under the alternatives in the form of development and dissemination of outreach and educational materials for fishery participants and law enforcement.